lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Based on the cryptographic algorithms requirements {{sec_algs}}, EDHOC provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
 A forgery against a 64-bit MAC in EDHOC breaks the security of all future application data, while a forgery against a 64-bit MAC in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) typically only breaks the security of the data in the forged packet.

-After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_out (implicit key authentication).
-The Initiator does however not know that the Responder has actually computed the key PRK_out.
-While the Initiator can securely send protected application data, the Initiator SHOULD NOT permanently store the keying material PRK_out until the Initiator is assured that the Responder has actually computed the key PRK_out (explicit key confirmation).
-Explicit key confirmation is e.g., assured when the Initiator has verified an OSCORE message or message_4 from the Responder.
-After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4e3m (explicit key confirmation) and that no other party than the Initiator can compute the keys PRK_4e3m and PRK_out.
-The Responder can securely derive and store the keying material PRK_out and send protected application data.
+After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_out.
+While the Initiator can securely send protected application data, the Initiator SHOULD NOT persistently store the keying material PRK_out until the Initiator has verified an OSCORE message or message_4 from the Responder.
+After verifying message_3, the Responder is assured that the Initiator no other party than the Initiator can compute the key PRK_out, and that it has access to all information needed to compute PRK_out.
+The Responder can securely derive and store the keying material PRK_out, and send protected application data.

 External authorization data sent in message_1 (EAD_1) or message_2 (EAD_2) should be considered unprotected by EDHOC, see {{unprot-data}}.
 EAD_2 is encrypted but the Responder has not yet authenticated the Initiator.
 External authorization data sent in message_3 (EAD_3) or message_4 (EAD_4) is protected between Initiator and Responder by the protocol, but note that EAD fields may be used by the application before the message verification is completed, see {{AD}}.